abelgoodwin1988/coloradomormonchorale/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/abelgoodwin1988/coloradomormonchorale/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+As a stable deployment version emerges we will begin implementing a versioning methodology, potentially following [SemVer](http://semver.org/).

 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

+* **Abel Goodwin** - *Initial work*
-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Jacob Goodwin** - *Initial work*
+* **CMC Website Committee** - *Concept work & Guiding Committee*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/abelgoodwin1988/coloradomormonchorale/graphs/contributors) who participate in this project.

 ## License